NationalSecurityAgency/XORSATFilter/README.md

 DEPENDENCIES
 ============

-This package depends on the POSIX threads and standard C math libraries.
+This package depends on standard C math libraries.

-This project also relies on a git submodule.
-To get this module, clone the repository by doing either
+This project also relies on a few git submodules.
+To get these modules, clone the repository by doing either
 ```
 git clone --recursive git@github.com:NationalSecurityAgency/XORSATFilter.git
 ```